The Discover our forests program is creating opportunities for people from all backgrounds to experience state forests and enjoy the outdoors.

 - adults over 65 years of age

-- individuals who may face gender-related barriers to participation.
+- people who may face gender-related barriers to participation.

-The program engages licensed tour operators to host community groups on supported days out in state forests to try activities like bushwalking, mountain biking, nature education, bush skills, orienteering and more.
+The program - which is now in its second year - engages licensed tour operators to host community groups on supported days out in state forests to try activities like bushwalking, mountain biking, nature education, bush skills, orienteering and more.

 The program is designed to create opportunities that educate and enable people to better connect with the forest through outdoor recreation.